-Well, it turns out Winter eventually ends (this would have been a good thing to remember when buying a house), and somewhere at the end of May there comes this wretched, awful, despicable thing called “I feel like I’m breathing in sweat and my thighs are sticking together!”
+Well, it turns out Winter eventually ends, and somewhere at the end of May comes this wretched thing called “I feel like I’m breathing in sweat and my thighs are sticking together!”
 I think the weather man calls it “humidity”.
 Whatever.
 Same thing.

 It just so happens right around the same time this “humidity” thing comes around, I transform from my usual upbeat, cheery self into a sweaty, grouchy hag.
 I always thought I was good at roughing it.
 I loved camping when I was a kid.
 Surely, I’d be fine without air conditioning.

-It wasn’t long before we were calling up my brother and begging him to save us from the heat.
+I was wrong.
+It wasn’t long before we were calling up the professionals and begging them to save us from the heat.
 It had to be done…if not for the sake of my miserable self, at least for the sake of my marriage.

-Thanks to that wonderful brother of mine, we’ve been enjoying cool, crisp, precisely 71 degree air in our home for the last five years.
-This air comes with several benefits including increased positivity, extreme optimism, and the ability to turn on the oven and bake a cake in the middle of the summer.
+Now we enjoy cool, crisp, precisely 71 degree air that’s pumped from a magical box in our backyard.
+Air conditioning comes with several benefits including increased positivity, extreme optimism, and the ability to turn on the oven and bake a cake in the middle of the summer.

 And when you’ve got a cake as good as this Easy Strawberry Cake, you’re definitely going to want to fire up the oven.